Close

 Step-by-Step Application Process

 Ready to transform complexity into competitive advantage?
-Here's your practical roadmap through Qatar's business visa application system.
+Here's your practical roadmap through Qatar's business visa application system for UAE residents.

-Navigate to the official Qatar Visa Service portal (visa.gov.qa or Hukoomi platform).
+Navigate to the official Hayya platform at hayya.qa, Qatar's streamlined e-platform for visa applications.
+The Hayya platform, relaunched in May 2025, now processes applications in 1-3 days with support for 200+ countries and multiple languages.
 Create an account using your email address and mobile number.
 Verify your account through the OTP sent to your registered phone.

 Step 2: Application Form Completion

-Select "Business Visa" from the visa categories.
+Select "Business Visa" from the visa categories available on the platform.
 Fill in personal information exactly as it appears on your passport.
 Common errors include mismatched passport numbers or incorrect date formats—double-check every field before submission.
+UAE residents must ensure their residence permit details are accurate and valid for at least three months from travel date.

 Step 3: Document Upload